 1946 – today

 The organization’s first logo resembles a capital topped with an eagle.
-The bird symbolizes the USA, representing leadership, freedom, and strength—qualities the movement’s organizers wanted to impart to the younger generation.
+The bird symbolizes the USA, representing the qualities of leadership, freedom, and strength that the movement’s organizers wanted to impart to the younger generation.

 On three sides, the column is adorned with a ribbon inscription stating FBLA’s main goals: service, education, and progress.